But what you should know is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.

 Always make sure that you scan the QR Code with a QR Code scanning application before printing it on your campaign material.

 i.
-Say you want to create a QR Code with your logo in the background.
-In that case, you’ll have to click Customize and Download button under the second design option
+Say you want to create a QR Code with your logo or an image in the background.
+In that case, you’ll have to click on the Custom Background option

 ii.
-You’ll be redirected to the designing tool page.
-In the image tab, click Add New Image to upload your image to the background
+In the Upload Image tab, click Upload New Image to add your image as background

-iii.
-You can resize and position your QR Code on the image as per your requirement
+You can resize and position your QR Code on the image as per your need.

-iv.
-In the Eye tab, you can change the pattern of eyes of the QR Code
+In the Eye tab, you can change the pattern of eyes of the QR Code.

-v.
-In the Data tab, you can change the pattern of data modules
+In the Data tab, you can change the pattern of data modules.

-Note that you can not change the color of eyes or data in a Custom background QR Code design
+Note that you can not change the color of eyes or data in this design.

-That’s all you need know on how to make a custom QR Code.
-A custom QR Code attracts users to help you get maximum number of scans.
+That’s all you need to know on how to make a custom QR Code.
+A custom QR Code attracts users to help you get the maximum number of scans.

 If you still have any queries, feel free to ask them in the comments section below.